 After the market, we tried to walk along the beach but we kept being followed and harassed.
-We ended up spending the entire afternoon getting some much needed rest at our beautiful bed & breakfast.
+We ended up spending the entire afternoon getting some much-needed rest at our beautiful bed & breakfast.
 I’d honestly go back to Durban just to stay here and not leave the property for a few days, we stayed at the Goble Palms.
 Look at how gorgeous it is below.

 We got Bunny Chow for dinner, a local curry dish with dark origins in the apartheid.
 We were the only non-Indians in the restaurant: a good sign, I smugly thought to myself.
 We took the food to go and ate it on the hotel patio.
 I spice-cried my way through the meal.
 It was delicious and I was grateful for the pint of milk I bought at the 7-11 on the way home, good foresight on my part.

 5. The Wild Coast, Mdumbi Backpackers – 3 Nights – January 17-20